czyys/dustforceguide/README.md

 Big thank you to Zaandaa for reading through the guide and suggesting some improvements, and indapop for his input on controller related parts.

-And lastly, some clips in the guide feature custom maps or just fog triggers made by Linley, Leap, C, Giamma, Dustcreep and Alexspeedy.
+And finally, some clips in the guide feature custom maps or just fog triggers made by Linley, Leap, C, Giamma, Dustcreep and Alexspeedy.